Hello, this domain is owned by Mr. Susdorf.It is reserved and not for sale, sorry.

 Susdorfs todayThis family name is not common but if you search for it online, you'll find a lot of people sharing this last name.
 Many of them are living in Germany and USA.

-A Susdorf who gained some considerable fame is an US-american baseball player Steve Susdorf.
+A person who gained some considerable fame is an US-american baseball player Steve Susdorf.

-There are several small business in Germany and USA owned by Susdorfs - see the links on the right side.
+There are several small businesses in Germany and USA owned by Susdorfs - see the links on the right side.

-Volga German colonists in RussiaKatharinenstadt (also known as Baronsk, Yekaterinenstadt, Marxstadt, Marx) is a city in today's Russia, found in the late XVIII century as a colony by German settlers, known as Volga Germans.
-The whole German population of Volga colony was violenly deportated by Stalin in 1941, sent to a forced internal exile.
+Susdorfs were Volga German colonists in RussiaKatharinenstadt (also known as Baronsk, Yekaterinenstadt, Marxstadt, Marx) is a city in today's Russia, found in the late XVIII century as a colony by German settlers, known as Volga Germans.
+Susdorfs were among the city founders.
+The whole population of the Volga Germans colony was violenly deportated by Stalin in 1941, sent to a forced internal exile.
 Decades later many survivors of this deportation and their family members moved to Germany, taking advantage of the German right of return.